 Critic as a well-meaning but mis-guided child part – who is trying to get us to behave and do well, with the only tools it has, who should be understood and even sympathised with (Internal Family Systems).

 What type of critic do you have?
 What do they want?
 Does this part of you ultimately believe that if they give you a hard enough time, you’ll get your act together and finally get the love and respect you need?
 Are its methods questionable but its intensions benign?
 If so, working to help this part understand that its approach is ineffective might be helpful (and any opportunity to roll out my favourite Louise Hay quote – ‘You’ve been criticizing yourself for years and it hasn’t worked.
-Try approving of yourself and see what happens’), along with working to develop a more compassionate internal dialogue (these exercises from Kristin Neff might be useful here).
+Try approving of yourself and see what happens’).
+Speaking to this part as you might with a child who was acting out can be helpful, so for example, ‘I know you’re worried about us embarassing ourselves on stage tonight, but we don’t use that kind of language’.
+You can start to develop a more compassionate internal dialogue as an alternative to this critical voice.
+Basing this voice on how you would speak to a good friend you really care about can be a good starting point (and these exercises from Kristin Neff might also be useful here).

 Alternatively, you might have a critic who seems to hate you and wants to hurt you and you might feel scared by this voice.
 In this case, I’d recommend working with a professional to better understand and work with this dynamic, which can be quite complex.

-Working to understand your inner critic and develop a compassionate inner voice can be a challenging thing to do alone.
-If this blog resonated and you’d like more help get in touch.
+Working to develop a compassionate inner voice can be a challenging thing to do alone.
+If this blog resonated and you’d like more help and to learn more about therapy for your inner critic get in touch.